EGI-Federation/documentation/content/en/users/im/_index.md

 type: docs
 weight: 45
 description: >
-  How to use Infrastructure Manager (IM)
+  Using Infrastructure Manager on EGI Cloud
 ---

 [Infrastructure Manager](https://www.grycap.upv.es/im) is a tool that